 - Trees are a hierarchical data structure that consists of one or more data nodes.
 The first node is called the root; each node can have zero or more child nodes.
+While trees can be considered one of the basic data structures, it would be more accurate to say that they’re a fundamental structure.
+Because the tree hierarchy is often used in building some of the most advanced data structures.
 Example: Storing data that naturally forms a hierarchy, such as an org chart.

 “Data wrangling” is the process of taking data in its native format and making it usable for analysis.
 Structuring the data is only one of the six processes involved in data wrangling—but structuring data is integral to the success of your big data efforts: